-- Historical Performance: What has URKA’s returns been like over the past?
-Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.
+- Past Track Record: Has AFLT been consistently performing well irrespective of the ups and downs in the market?
+Go into more detail in the past performance analysis and take a look at the free visual representations of AFLT's historicals for more clarity.